Informing the public about the Federal Reserve

 Monetary policy also has an important influence on inflation.
 When the federal funds rate is reduced, the resulting stronger demand for goods and services tends to push wages and other costs higher, reflecting the greater demand for workers and materials that are necessary for production.
 In addition, policy actions can influence expectations about how the economy will perform in the future, including expectations for prices and wages, and those expectations can themselves directly influence current inflation.

-Since 2008, with short-term interest rates essentially at zero and thus unable to fall much further, the Federal Reserve has undertaken nontraditional monetary policy measures to provide additional support to the economy.
-The Federal Reserve has purchased longer-term mortgage-backed securities and notes issued by certain government-sponsored enterprises, as well as longer-term Treasury bonds and notes.
-The primary purpose of these purchases is to try to lower the level of longer-term interest rates, thereby improving financial conditions.
-Thus, this nontraditional monetary policy operates through the same broad channels as traditional policy, despite the differences in implementation of the policy.
+In 2008, with short-term interest rates essentially at zero and thus unable to fall much further, the Federal Reserve undertook nontraditional monetary policy measures to provide additional support to the economy.
+Between late 2008 and October 2014, the Federal Reserve purchased longer-term mortgage-backed securities and notes issued by certain government-sponsored enterprises, as well as longer-term Treasury bonds and notes.
+The primary purpose of these purchases was to help to lower the level of longer-term interest rates, thereby improving financial conditions.
+Thus, this nontraditional monetary policy measure operated through the same broad channels as traditional policy, despite the differences in implementation of the policy.